filipmadej/ibmwatson-nlc-groundtruth-forked-1463406432722/README.md

 When you're happy with the new app, delete your original instance of the application from your Bluemix dashboard.

+If you're a developer and you'd like to modify the source code of the tool to fit your needs, we've open sourced the [complete source code and build scripts for this application](https://hub.jazz.net/project/wdctools/ibmwatson-nlc-groundtruth-dev/overview).

 Congratulations and happy classifying.